Music Composition Lessonsmusic composition | songwriting | music theory | music production | improvisation

 If you’d like to sign up for lessons, or would simply like to make an appointment to meet with me to discuss lessons, your expectations, or your musical challenges in more detail, do get in touch using the form below.

 I am available after hours as well to accommodate adult students who work full time.
-Let’s start composing!
+Let’s make some music!

 Q : "What equipment or gear do I need for lessons?"